RolandFaure/AmpliconSplitter/README.md

-Sometimes, highly similar amplicons get reported as a single collapsed amplicon - on the day this is written, [amplicon_sorter](https://github.com/avierstr/amplicon_sorter) reports a "limit for separating closely related species within a sample around 95 - 96%".
+Sometimes, highly similar amplicons get reported as a single collapsed amplicon - in July 2025, [amplicon_sorter](https://github.com/avierstr/amplicon_sorter) reports a "limit for separating closely related species within a sample around 95 - 96%".
 AmpliconSplitter splits these amplicons to recover all the amplicons.
 AmpliconSplitter is based on [HairSplitter](github.com/rolandfaure/hairsplitter)

 # Installation